huridocs/uwazi-documentation/admin-docs/how-to-create-a-contact-form.md

-# How to Create a Contact Form
+# How to create a contact form

 A contact form allows your users to message you and share their ideas.